hoverboard88/hoverboard/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 * Ad Tracking - Automatically track clicks on Google AdSense banner ads inside Google Analytics.
 * File Download Tracking - Track every file download with just one-click.
 * Outbound link tracking - Track your outbound link clicks inside Google Analytics.
-* Custom Dimensions Tracking – Enable Google analytics custom dimensions tracking for WordPress events.
+* Custom Dimensions Tracking - Enable Google analytics custom dimensions tracking for WordPress events.
-* Email Summaries - Get a weekly report of your website’s traffic directly in your inbox without having to login to your site.
+* Email Summaries - Get a weekly report of your website's traffic directly in your inbox without having to login to your site.
-* Author Tracking – See author stats and discover who’s the most popular author on your site.
+* Author Tracking - See author stats and discover who's the most popular author on your site.
-* Google Analytics for AMP – Add proper Google Analytics tracking for Google AMP.
+* Google Analytics for AMP - Add proper Google Analytics tracking for Google AMP.
-* Form Conversion Tracking – Track conversions for your WordPress forms.
+* Form Conversion Tracking - Track conversions for your WordPress forms.
 Works with all popular plugins including WPForms, Contact Form 7, Gravity Forms, Formidable Forms, default WordPress comment form, and more.
 * Performance Addon - Adjust Google Analytics speed & sample rate, along with other advanced performance features.
 * Google Optimize Addon - Enable A/B Testing with Google Optimize and connect it with Google Analytics.
 * Custom Events Tracking - Track custom button, menu links, and banner clicks with Google Analytics.